TTUNEPH2025/GN/docs/Counseling.md

  * Recommend patient referred to Fertility specilities for possible oocyte/sperm cryopreservation
  * Should not be given in first trimester, can be used in second or third trimester only when alternative therapy is not available
  * Not recommend for use in breastfeeding mothers
+### Rituximab specific
+ * Contraception during therapy and for 12 months following last dose of rituximab
+ * Discontinued if pregnancy confirmed
+ * Safety data in pregnancy limited
+ * Manufacture recommends avoidance of rituximab in breastfeeding mothers; however limited data sugest rituximab may be compatible with breastfeeding as rituximab is minimal found breast milk and is unlikely to be absorbed in mild.
+Shared decision making recommended
 ### Other
  * Due to high risk of preeclampsia in glomerular disease, consider low dose aspirin after first trimester
  * Control of glomerular disease and BP recommend prior to planning pregnancy